MaisamV/telemafia/blueprints/08_telegram_presentation.md

 *   **`BotHandler.SendOrUpdateRefreshingMessage()`:** Utility used by handlers (like `HandleListRooms`) to either send a new dynamic message and track it, or edit an existing tracked message.
 *   **Message Preparation Functions (e.g., `room.PrepareRoomListMessage`, `room.RoomDetailMessage`):** Exported functions (located in handler sub-packages like `room/`) responsible for fetching current data (using injected query handlers) and formatting the message text and `telebot.ReplyMarkup`.
     *   These functions may accept additional parameters, such as the requesting user's admin status (as seen in `RoomDetailMessage`), to render conditional UI elements like admin-only buttons.
-    *   `RoomDetailMessage`: Now always uses the `msgs.Room.RoomDetail` format string (doesn't differentiate based on scenario presence) and formats the player list using `user.GetProfileLink()`.
+    *   `RoomDetailMessage`: Now always uses the `msgs.Room.RoomDetail` format string, formats the player list using `user.GetProfileLink()`, and includes admin-only buttons for "Start Game" and "Kick User".

 ## 4. `handler/<module>/` (e.g., `handler/room/`, `handler/game/`)